 Why choose the C.S.
 Mott Children’s Hospital Cochlear Implant Program?

 In choosing a cochlear implant program for your child, it’s crucial to consider the annual surgical volume of the program, especially if there is an inner ear abnormality.
-The University of Michigan Cochlear Implant Program was established in 1984 and is one the oldest programs in the country.
+The Cochlear Implant Program at Michigan Medicine was established in 1984 and is one the oldest programs in the country.
 We have restored hearing to more than 2,800 children and adults.

 Our program is committed to advancing the field of hearing loss management.
 We participate in clinical trials to evaluate new devices, and our program is part of the federally funded Childhood Development after Cochlear Implant study, aimed at defining variables that contribute to successful performance with a cochlear implant.